 Typical and Atypical Medicine Generations

 Antipsychotics are divided into two categories: first-generation, also known as "typical" drugs, and second-generation, also known as "atypical" drugs and dopamine partial agonists.
 Typical antipsychotics are so-called because they were the first family of drugs discovered to have antipsychotic properties.
 Some examples of "typical" antipsychotic medications are: chlorpromazine, fluphenazine, haloperidol, molindone, thiothixene, thoridazine, trifluoperazine, and loxapine.
 Atypical antipsychotic drugs were developed later on and named to distinguish them from the earlier drugs.
-Some examples of "atypical" antipsychotic medications include: clozapine, olanzapine, risperidone, quetiapine, ziprasidone, and aripiprazole.
+Some examples of "atypical" antipsychotic medications include: clozapine, olanzapine, risperidone (get answers to common questions, such as how long does risperidone stay in your system), quetiapine, ziprasidone, and aripiprazole.
 The distinction in these drug category names also reflects differences in how they were thought to work.
 Typical medications were originally thought to work primarily by affecting dopamine, while atypical drugs were thought to work through other neurotransmitter systems.
 Recent research suggests that all of these drugs mainly affect dopamine systems, however.

 Even though all antipsychotic medicines work through dopamine, atypical medications can offer some advantages over typical medications.
 Atypical medications seem to produce greater negative symptom relief, less cognitive impairment, better relapse prevention and functional capacity, fewer extrapyramidal symptoms (EPS; see discussion below), and less tardive dyskinesia (TD).
 These are significant advantages and suggest that where tolerated and appropriate, atypical medication therapy may result in a better quality of life for those living with schizophrenia.